Is a Career Switch In Your Future?

 How Online Education Can Help You Successfully Switch Careers

-If your planned career change involves additional education, consider pursuing an online graduate program of study.
+If you’re trying to determine how to start a new career, consider pursuing an online graduate program of study.
 Not many people can afford to quit their jobs and go back to school full-time.
 Others prefer to ease into the idea of changing careers by taking one class at a time, and methodically planning their transition to a new occupation.
 In these situations and many more, an online education can make all the difference.

-Wharton Online specializes in helping working adults create new opportunities for themselves.
+Wharton Online specializes in helping working adults discover how to start a new career.
 The business classes offered by Wharton Online are flexible but challenging.
-Your courses will prepare your for your new career without jeopardizing the time you devote to your current job and your family.
+Your courses will prepare you for your new career without jeopardizing the time you devote to your current job and your family.

 Ready to learn more?
 Download our eBook, Job Search Handbook for 30-Somethings for helpful advice and guidance during this exciting period in life.